see-mike-out/erie-documentation/index.markdown

 ### Recording

-The recording of a resulting sonification is not well streamlined because it is not possible to recorde sound generated from Web Speech API.
-Instead, I developed a Chrome extension for recording.
-See the recorder page.
+The Web APIs do not support directly capturing audio generated from your browser or desktop (presumably for security, privacy, and copyright reasons).
+Instead, we use a Chrome extension by utilizing Chrome's `tabCapture` API to generate audio files out of Erie sonifications.
+Yet, it is still not possible to capture the sounds generated using the Web Speech API (`SpeechSynthesis`) because technically it is not generated from your browser but from your computer.
+Instead, our recorder creates an HTML file that has the text parts and recorded sounds so that they can be played using a screen reader.